repository-preservation/lcmap-mastodon/README.rst

 CLI Interaction
 ---------------
-Mastodon allows you to interact with another running instance via the command line as well, using a standalone jar file.
-To use Mastodon in this fashion, you'll need to have ${IWDS_HOST} ${ARD_HOST}
+You have the option to manage ingest from the command line as well.
+Just build an uberjar with leiningen, and export environment variables for the ${IWDS_HOST}, ${PARTITION_LEVEL}, and ${ARD_HOST}.
-and ${PARTITION_LEVEL} defined in your environment.
+The ${ARD_HOST} is an instance of Mastodon running in server mode.
+It is this Mastodon instance which exposes the ARD over HTTP for ingest.

 To build the standalone jar file: